lemonarc/invasion-colchester/charities.md

 <p>
 	(Registered Charity No. 1048827)
 </p><p>
-	The other share of the monies raised by Invasion Colchester goes to <strong>Colchester & Ipswich Hospitals Charity's Cancer Centre Campaign</strong>.
+	A share of the monies raised by Invasion Colchester goes to <strong>Colchester & Ipswich Hospitals Charity's Cancer Centre Campaign</strong>.
 </p><p><em>
 	"Our vision is a place where our patients and their loved ones are supported and cared for by experts throughout their cancer journey.
 All cancer services will be centralised in a single complex so we can care for everyone, regardless of cancer type, severity or prognosis.
 Chemotherapy, haematology and radiotherapy will be brought together under one roof for the first time in an environment which is welcoming, comfortable and efficient.
 To complete our holistic approach, a unique Wellbeing Centre will provide complementary therapies, counselling, advice and support for patients and their loved ones.
 </em></p><p><em>